reactjs/react.dev/content/docs/addons.md

 var createFragment = require('react-addons-create-fragment'); // ES5 with npm
 ```

-When using a CDN, you can use `react-with-addons.js` instead of `react.js`:
+When using React 15 or earlier from a CDN, you can use `react-with-addons.js` instead of `react.js`:

 ```html
 <script src="https://unpkg.com/react@15/dist/react-with-addons.js"></script>